Blog | Personal Finance

 What is a Limited Liability Company?

 Some people think investing in this entity is too expensive.
-However, if you start business as a sole proprietor, you are personally responsible for every claim.
+However, if you start a business as a sole proprietor, you are personally responsible for every claim.
 For example, a plumber goes out to a job and something bad happens at someone's house, the home owner can sue you for not only the plumbing business assets, but all of your personal assets, including the money in your bank account and the equity in your house.

-Let us say Mary and Joe get into a collision with their car.
+Say Mary and Joe get into a collision with their car.
 Car wreck victim Mo would love to get at Joe's property.
 Joe had cut-rate car insurance.
 The claim was high so Moe and his attorney want to get at what Joe has beyond his insurance.

-Moe and his attorney get a County Court judgment, saying he can collect from Joe.
+Moe and his attorney get a county court judgment, saying he can collect from Joe.
 Then he gets a charging order to go after Joe’s assets, including any proceeds if Joe sells any real estate.

 In some states, all Moe can get is what Joe gets from the LLC.
 If no money is distributed from the LLC, Mo must wait.
 Attorneys do not like to be in that situation.
 They know how to get at the insurance money but they are not as good at breaking through an LLC.